Catherine Fallon: Driving Instructor

 She applied for a Bounce Back Loan with Starling the same day that applications for sole traders opened.
 “My application was received at 4pm on Tuesday 12th May.
 Starling confirmed that I’d been successful by 5.15pm on Wednesday 13th and the money was in my account by 9.15pm.”
 The loan will cover ongoing business expenses such as car insurance, business phone contract and accountancy software from FreeAgent.

 Catherine always had a passion for driving and considered becoming an instructor back in 1996, after leaving university.
 “At the last minute, I had a change of heart and made the decision to get some experience as an employee first.”
 She worked as a marketing manager in the motoring industry up until 2018, when she decided to train as a driving instructor.
 She set up her Starling Bank sole trader account then in preparation for launching her business.
+Since then, she’s helped many pupils learn to drive; one pupil (pictured above) passed first time with zero faults after just 18 hours of lessons.

 “You have your moments when you’re heading for brick walls with a 17-year-old but overall it’s a very good business.
 It’s the best counselling session - you name it, I’ve probably heard it.
 It’s a fascinating industry to be in.”